rust-lang/reference/src/behavior-considered-undefined.md

 entire range, so it is important that the length metadata is never too large.
 In particular, allocations and therefore slices cannot be bigger than `isize::MAX` bytes.

+> **Note**: Undefined behavior affects the entire program.
+For example, calling
+> a function in C that exhibits undefined behavior of C means your entire
+> program contains undefined behaviour that can also affect the Rust code.
+And
+> vice versa, undefined behavior in Rust can cause adverse affects on code
+> executed by any FFI calls to other languages.

 [noalias]: http://llvm.org/docs/LangRef.html#noalias
 [pointer aliasing rules]: http://llvm.org/docs/LangRef.html#pointer-aliasing-rules